Battle of Austerlitz: Monuments and protection of the area

 In the years following the battle, many memorials were set up around the affected villages to commemorate both the individual episodes of the battle and the thousands of its victims.
-Since 1992 the area where the Battle of Austerlitz took place is protected by law as a landscape monument zone.
-Its value lies in the historical peculiarities of the place, in the historical connections of settlements, landscapes and terrain formations, and in the overall landscape image.
+Since 1992, the area where the Battle of Austerlitz took place has been protected by law as a landscape monument zone.
+Its value lies in the historical peculiarities of the place, the historical connections of settlements, landscapes, and terrain formations, and the overall landscape image.
 The area extends to 19 of today's municipalities: